cramjaco/POMZ-ETNP-UVP-2017/README.md

 ## Files in Main Directory

-references.bib -- Bibiography for manuscript
+### Files that generate figures

+UVP-2017-proc.R -- Run the main data processing

 GenerateFigures.Rmd -- Most of the figures that go in the manuscript, and some data analysis reported in the main text are in this file.

-SmoothDevelopment -- For figuring out how to properly smooth the data for some analyses (Archive)

-WaterMassEvans2 -- The water mass analyisis
+WaterMassEvans2 -- The water mass analyisis, creates the watermass figure

 P16IntegratedPlots -- Figures about the oxic control station from the P16 transect in 2016

+ExamineCTDProfiles -- Generates figure 1 with all of the CTD data

+### Files that process data

+SmoothsAndFluxRevisited.R -- Optimizes fit of UVP data to trap data and saves output.
+(Keep)

+### Libraries of R functions

 ModelStuff.R -- The code for running the disaggregation model

 UVP_2017_library.r -- Most of the functions for processing my data live here, except for the main disaggregation model functions.

-SmoothsAndFluxRevisited.R -- Optimizes fit of UVP data to trap data and saves output.
-(Keep)

-ExamineCTDProfiles -- Generates figure 1 with all of the CTD data
+bring_in_ctd.R -- Functions for loading CTD data (keep)

+### Helper Files

+references.bib -- Bibiography for manuscript

 .gitignore -- tell git not to save silly stuff

-bring_in_ctd.R -- Functions for loading CTD data (keep)

-.Rprofile -- Functions that run every time I launch R no matter what

-Notes -- Mostly about some presentation I was writing once

-README.md -- I shoud make this look nicer and more informative.

-UVP-2017-proc.R -- Run the main data processing

-DescriptionOfFiles -- This document.
+README.md -- This document

 ## Files in *archive* directory

+figures/ -- Figures that are not in the final analysis

 WaterMassAnalysis -- an old version of water mass analysis (Archive)